hristozov/EADG/README.md

 TODO
 ====
 * eyecandy!
-* GitHub pages
 * add more popular tunings
-* reversing the string orde
+* reversing the string order